minvws/nl-covid19-coronacheck-website/en/coronapas.md

 title: Coronapas
 contentLang: en
 ---
-In The Netherlands, you can use the CoronaCheck Netherlands app to collect your coronavirus entry pass.
-Download the CoronaCheck app for free in the Apple App Store and the Google Play Store.
+In the Netherlands, you can use the CoronaCheck app to retrieve your coronavirus entry pass.
+Download the CoronaCheck-app for free in the Apple App Store and the Google Play Store.

 Newspapers and television programmes often mention a 'coronapas' (Dutch for 'coronavirus entry pass').
 However, in most of these cases, they're actually referring to CoronaCheck.